postlight/trimmings/docs/examples.md

 layout: default
 title: Examples
 ---
-To help you start thinking about how to build rich user experiences with Trim, we provide the source code for a few web apps.
-All of these were written with Express.js, but keep in mind that that is irrelevant to Trim—it just wants HTML, and it doesn't care how it gets into the browser.
+To help you start thinking about how to build rich user experiences with Trimmings, we provide the source code for a few web apps.
+All of these were written with Express.js, but keep in mind that that is irrelevant to Trimmings—it just wants HTML, and it doesn't care how it gets into the browser.

 ## Social Photos